ssddanbrown/rss/README.md

 #### Docker Compose Example

-In the below `docker-compose.yml` example, the application will be accessible at http://localhost:8080 on the host and the files would be stored in a `/home/barry/rss` directory.
-In this example, feeds would be configured in a `/home/barry/rss/feeds.txt` file.
+In the below `docker-compose.yml` example, the application will be accessible at http://localhost:8080 on the host and the files would be stored in a `./rss-files` directory relative to the docker-compose.yml file.
+In this example, feeds would be configured in a `./rss-files/feeds.txt` file.

 ```yml
 ---